cloudify-cosmo/docs.getcloudify.org/content/manager_webui/deployments-page.md

 ---
 {{% gsSummary %}}{{% /gsSummary %}}

-When clicking on the `Deployments` tab and choosing a deployment you will be able to choose one of the following:
+The `Deployments` page tab enables you to execute, update and delete deployments.

 ## Actions Available On A Deployment
 The table presented on the deployment page contains a dropdown menu, allowing to perform actions on a deployment.
 Available actions are: `execute workflow`, `update deployment`, and `delete`.<br/>